 An efficient purchasing organisation with its own offices in China, a close relationship with our suppliers, and large volumes mean that we can offer an affordable range.

 We invest in close and long-term relationships with our suppliers and over the years, we have built up a strong supply network.
 This enables us to reduce our buying costs and gives us greater influence over product design, quality and price.
 It also secures more reliable and rapid deliveries.
 All our suppliers have to comply with our Code of Conduct.

-Before entering into any partnership, we visit the factory to carry out a technical assessment of the supplier’s ability to deliver in accordance with our quality requirements.
+Before entering into any partnership, we visit the factory to carry out an assessment of the supplier’s ability to deliver in accordance with our requirements.
 We make a return visit before each delivery to carry out quality checks, for which there is an established procedure.

 Packaging is an important factor in our products; not only does it have to provide protection during transport, both to the store and then to the customer’s home, but it also has to show the product to the best advantage and be easy to work with in the store.
 Recycling is also important, and we are always looking for new ways to reduce our packaging waste.
 Our packaging must be as sustainable as possible and easy to recycle.

 Today when we identify and launch a new product, we also analyse and optimise its packaging.
 We look at everything from choice of material and design to, in some cases, whether we can get rid of the packaging altogether.

 We set packaging requirements for our suppliers too because we want to avoid unnecessary packaging, particularly for products that are sold in large volumes.

 Our range includes almost 15,000 items.
 All products pass through our large distribution centre in Insjön, where the goods are repacked and sent out, either to our stores or direct to the customer.
 The distribution centre in Insjön is the Group’s logistics hub.

 Logistics is a key component in Clas Ohlson’s business, and so an efficient flow of goods with low CO2 emissions is vital for success.